-The Argus open source project is about generating the best network awareness data possible, and enabling the use of that data.
-That is where the Argus System development comes in play.
+The Argus open source project is about generating the best network awareness data possible, and enabling the use of that data to solve problems.
+That is where the Argus System comes in play.
 To get value out of argus data, you need to not only generate it, but you need to collect it, enhance it, filter it, aggregate it, compress it, index it, minimize it, print it out in csv, json, or xml, put it in a database, even anonymize it.

-Argus currently has programs that performs all of these functions, and can be used to do a lot of data management, but there is always room for more.
+Argus currently has programs that perform all of these functions, and can be used to do a lot of data management, analytics and processing, but there is always room for more.
 Argus system development is pretty wide open, and we welcome most if not all contributions.

 The Argus project invites you to contribute to the effort !!!

-The primary example is radium.1, which is the argus data distribution node.
+Also an important program is radium.1, the argus data distribution node. radium.1 reads and writes argus data files or streams.
 Using radium.1 as a starting point is a great way to improve the Argus System group, and avoids the problems of dealing with the Argus data formats, especially encrypted argus data, and wire-line compression.

 The kind of programs that need to be worked on is endless.
 If you're interested, but on your data boots and jump in.